It’s an ingredient that’s been used for centuries to treat many skin and scalp problems and remains as popular as ever.

 - How Effective Is It At Treating Scalp Psoriasis?

-- How Effective Is It At Treating Dry Skin?
+- How Effective Is It At Treating Dry Scalp?

 - What Are The Risks With Using Tea Tree Oil?